Inexpensive AI refers to artificial intelligence solutions that are

 factors contribute to the affordability of AI solutions:

-Open-source software: Many AI frameworks and libraries are available
+software: Many AI frameworks and

 for free as open-source projects.
 Examples include TensorFlow, PyTorch,